-The workforce should be protected from physical injury by the provision of masks, overalls, gloves and boots (Figure 3).

-The workforce should be vaccinated against common diseases such as tetanus
+The workforce should be protected from physical injury by the provision of masks, overalls, gloves and boots (Figure 7.2).
+They should be vaccinated against common diseases such as tetanus.
 Consult local health services for advice on vaccination.

 Domestic waste